Psychology Schools in New Hampshire

 The following profiles showcase several popular undergraduate and graduate psychology programs at some of New Hampshire’s leading universities.

 The University of New Hampshire confers the Bachelor of Arts (BA) in Psychology to students who successfully complete the four-year undergraduate program.
 Students will take courses that focus on such topics as sensation and perception, cognitive psychology, behavior analysis, and visual perception.
 Psychology majors are encouraged to engage in research and share their findings with the academic community at the university’s annual Haselrud Conference.
 Students are encouraged to become active within the campus community by joining the Psychology Club and to gain real-world experience by completing an internship.
 Study abroad opportunities are available in several countries – among them the United Kingdom, France, and Mexico – for interested psychology students.

-Mount Washington College affords undergraduate students the opportunity to earn a Bachelor of Science (BS) in Psychology, which prepares students to continue on to graduate studies or to begin entry-level positions.
-The 120-credit undergraduate program generally takes four years to complete with students taking a combination of general college requirements in English, oral communication, and math in addition to psychology core courses and electives.
+Dartmouth College affords undergraduate students the opportunity to earn a bachelor’s degree in psychology that prepares students to continue on to graduate studies or to begin entry-level positions.
+The undergraduate program generally takes four years to complete under full-time study.
 Psychology courses cover a broad range of topics, including psychobiology, applied behavioral analysis, and abnormal psychology.
 Students will also complete a culminating experience focused on psychology as a lab science or honors-level research during the senior year.
 Dartmouth also offers an undergraduate major in neuroscience as well as doctoral degrees in psychological and brain science and cognitive neuroscience.

 Graduate students at Rivier University may pursue a Master of Science (MS) in Clinical Psychology or a Master of Science (MS) in Experimental Psychology.
 The clinical psychology program requires students to complete 42 credits, which includes 36 credits of core required courses and an additional six credits for an internship.
 Core courses encompass such topics as neuroscience, diversity, ethics in counseling and research, and psychopharmacology.
 Graduate students pursuing the experimental psychology program must complete 39 credits, 27 of which are core requirements and 12 of which are for the required thesis.
 Core courses cover applications of learning theory, writing for behavioral sciences, and current issues in cognitive psychology.